Isabelle Wight Duncan

 Isabelle Duncan (2 July 1812 – 26 December 1878) was a British author known for her book which explained scientific theories in terms of the accounts known from the Bible.

 Early life

-Isabelle Wight was born in Dumfries, Scotland, in 1812.
-After bearing nine children, she began writing.
+Isabelle Wight was born on 2 July 1852 in Dumfries, Scotland, in 1812.

 Career

 She wrote a book, Pre-Adamite man : or, the story of our old planet & its inhabitants, told by Scripture & science, about the creation which combined scientific theories with the stories from Genesis in the Bible.
-Her Pre-Adamite theory postulated a race of people before Adam which also explained where angels came from.
+This pre-Adamite theory postulated a race of people before Adam, and also explained the origin of angels.
 The book was published just after Darwin published On the Origin of Species and after the evidence that mammoths and humans lived at the same time.
 At that time, the Bible gave evidence that the earth was thousands and not millions of years old.
 She explained the recent findings from geology but surmising that chapter one of Genesis described a race before Adam and the second chapter described the classical story of biblical creation.